torressliu/ICML_reviewer_2/README.md

 # ICML_reviewer_2

-Please see the VAE_arch.pdf for a visual results.
+Please see the VAE_arch.png for visual results.